Frequently Asked Questions

 A “Drop Ship” means that we are offering a specified product from our wholesalers to be shipped directly to your door.
 This means that the product is brand new or ordered before released of the item or the item is on backorder from our distributor.
 All drop ship items will have an expected ship date that indicates an estimate of when you will receive the product.
 Please note that when a drop ship item is included in your order with other products, the order will not be available until the shipment occurs.
 NC Coppers cannot be held responsible for delays in shipping, but will investigate if any difficulty is associated with the delivery.

 Of course, we currently buy metals from individuals.
-NC Coppers is a licensed Precious Metals Dealer, bonded and insured with complete criminal background checks that are conducted annually on all of its employees by the State North Carolina.
+NC Coppers and Kris Kringle's Coins are a licensed Precious Metals Dealer, bonded and insured with complete criminal background checks that are conducted annually on all of its employees by the State North Carolina.

 Do you charge sales tax?

-We do collect sales tax on all products and sales as required by North Carolina Law, you need to check the veracity of anyone saying they do not charge sales tax.
+We do not charge Sales Tax on Coins, Currency, Gold, Silver or other Precious Metals Bullion as defined in the 2017 changes to the precious metals sales act .
+We do collect sales tax on all products and sales as required by North Carolina Law.
 NC Coppers has supported and championed legislation that would remove sales tax from investments materials by talking / lobbying State Legislative Representatives and Senators to pass such legislation.
+This was accomplished in 2017.

-Contact your State Senator and Representative to encourage the Governor to stop resisting this step forward for all North Carolinians.
+Contact your State Senator and Representative to encourage the Government to stop resisting this step forward for all North Carolinians.

 You can contact us at any time through our Contact page, emailing us at Info@nccoppers.com or you can contact us directly by calling 1-919-561-2075.